4dn-dcic/fish_omics_format/docs/source/rna_quality.rst

 Because the metrics used to quantify RNA bright Spot detection accuracy and precision are not trivial and lacking a widely shared consensus, the specific columns in this table remain largely at the user's discretion and should be described with sufficient details to ensure interpretation and reproducibility.

-However, to align with existing `Light Microscopy (LiMi)-Model <https://doi.org/10.1038/s41592-021-01327-9>`_ of metadata specifications, the use of specific column names and descriptions is **conditionally required** in case the described metric is reported.
+However, to align with existing `Light Microscopy Model (LiMi-Model) <https://doi.org/10.1038/s41592-021-01327-9>`_ metadata specifications, the use of specific column names and descriptions is **conditionally required** in case the described metric is reported.
 As an example, the column name **X_Drift** is conditionally required in case the user intends to report a comparison between the Observed vs. Expected (i.e., based on a fiducial reference) positions of a detected Spot.

 The table is indexed by ``RNA_Spot_ID`` and each row corresponds to an RNA bright Spot.
 The order of all other columns (including those conditionally required) and of the rows are at the user's discretion.